ogiaquino/tryp/README.rst

     pip install numpy

 * Do installation.
-This will pull down all the requirements
+This will pull down all the requirements.

 .. code-block :: python